Sprakbanken/create_PID/README.md

 This will create a PID for the resource, which can be resolved via: https://hdl.handle.net/{HANDLE_PREFIX}/23b9ce9d-14b9-4f7c-9b25-f305e3e7ca6a

 If the PID already exists, you will be notified.
-If you want to override the URL that the existing PID points to, you can use the --update parameter.
+If you want to change the URL that the existing PID points to, you can use the --update parameter.

 ```bash
 uv run main.py create 23b9ce9d-14b9-4f7c-9b25-f305e3e7ca6a --url https://www.nb.no --update